 By rubbing the zest into the sugar, you are releasing all the natural oils from the zest and flavouring the sugar.
 Your fingers will smell divine!
 Use the sugar as you normally would in the recipe but with a heightened citrus flavour.

-4. Cream the butter and sugar.
+STEP 4.
+Cream the butter and sugar.
 Add the butter and sugar rubbed with lemon zest, into the bowl of a stand mixer fitted with the paddle attachment.
 With the mixer on medium-high, beat them together for a good four minutes unto pale and creamy.
-This aerates the butter and dissolves the sugar crystals which all help in creating a tender sponge (Image 5 & 6).
+This aerates the butter and dissolves the sugar crystals which all help in creating a tender sponge (Images 5 & 6).

-5. Add in the eggs.
+STEP 5.
+Add in the eggs.
 Crack in the eggs, one at a time, mixing well in between each addition.
 Make sure to scrape down the base and sides of the bowl too.
-Note, it may look a little curdled which is normal. if you are worried about this, then add a tablespoon of your pre-measured flour into the bowl whilst mixing and it will help bring it together (Image 7 & 8).
+Note, that it may look a little curdled which is normal. if you are worried about this, then add a tablespoon of your pre-measured flour into the bowl whilst mixing and it will help bring it together (Images 7 & 8).

-6. Add the dry and wet ingredients.
-Now add the dry ingredients and wet.
-Firstly, sift right into the bowl half of the flour, the baking powder and salt.
-Then mix until just combined (Image 9).
-Then add in the Greek yogurt and mix again (Image 10).
-Lastly, add the remaining flour and the blueberries and fold through with a rubber spatula (Image 11 & 12).
+Lastly, add the remaining flour and the blueberries and fold through with a rubber spatula (Images 11 & 12).
 Stop mixing when you still see a few flour streaks.
 This prevents you from overmixing!

-7. Fill mini bundt pans and bake!
+STEP 7.
+Fill mini bundt pans and bake!
 Now's the time to fill those prepared bundt pans.
 You can do this by scooping the batter into the bundt moulds and making sure to fill two-thirds of the way up.
 I prefer to pipe the filling it.
 Why?
 Less messy!
 Spoon the batter into a piping bag and cut a large hole at the end.
 Pipe the batter right into the moulds (Image 13).

 You'll have enough batter for 8 mini bundt cakes, but this depends on the size of the bundt pan that you use.
 If the moulds are extra small then you may get more mini cakes out of this batch.